surfinzap/typopo/README.md

 # Typopo

 Typopo is a JavaScript library that saves time by autocorrecting frequent typographic errors in English, Slovak, Czech and Rusyn language.
-Typopo is meant to make proofreading shorter, by filtering out the common errors first.
+Make your proofreading quicker by auto-correcting the common typos first.

 Typopo:
 * removes extra white spaces: